There are places you hear so much about, with hundreds of travel blogs boasting about them. But once you’re there they just don’t live up to the hype.

 Milford Sound Accommodation

-Οne day is surely not enough to experience Milford Sound at its fullest.
+Οne day is surely not enough to experience Milford Sound to its fullest.
 Spending the night under the tranquil southern night sky is an experience itself!

 - Milford Sound Lodge: The only available accommodation in the area is Milford Sound Lodge.
 It offers a variety of options to suit all budgets; from campervan sites (Rainforest Campervan Park) to shared dorms and luxurious riverside chalets.